 Fund Goal and Approach

-The Barclays U.S. Aggregate Index is a broad-based, unmanaged index that covers the U.S. dollar-denominated, investment grade (Baa/BBB or higher), fixed-rate, taxable bond market of SEC-registered securities.
-The index includes bonds from the U.S. Treasury, U.S. government-related, corporate, mortgage-backed securities, asset-backed securities and commercial mortgage-backed securities sectors.
+The Index includes bonds from the U.S. Treasury, U.S. government-related, corporate, mortgage-backed securities, asset-backed securities and commercial mortgage-backed securities sectors.
 Most of the bonds in the index are issued by the U.S. Treasury and other U.S. government and agency issuers.
-Barclays is not affiliated with the fund, and it does not sell or endorse the fund, nor does it guarantee the performance of the fund or the index.
+Barclays Capital is not affiliated with this fund, and it does not sell or endorse the fund, nor does it guarantee the performance of the fund or the Index.

-* Indexing strategy risk.
-The fund uses an indexing strategy.
-It does not attempt to manage market volatility, use defensive strategies or reduce the effects of any long-term periods of poor index performance.
-The correlation between fund and index performance may be affected by the fund's expenses and use of sampling techniques, changes in securities markets, changes in the composition of the index and the timing of purchases and redemptions of fund shares.
+The correlation between fund and index performance may be affected by the funds expenses and use of sampling techniques, changes in securities markets, changes in the composition of the index and the timing of purchases and redemptions of fund shares.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.